SabakiHQ/Sabaki/README.md

 # Goban
 Eventually the best virtual Goban.
+This is a work in progress.

 ## Third Party Libraries
 * [Electron](http://electron.atom.io/)